EliaTogni/SM4ML_Obsidian/SM4ML_Obsidian/Chihuahua vs Muffin Dataset.md

 ------------------------------------------------------------------------

 ## Image Normalization
-==Each image in the datasets is normalized to pixel values between 0 and 1.
-Normalization is useful to have comparable values in every layer of a neural network.
-Since the output of our CNNs will be between 0 and 1 (because we are dealing with a classification task), normalizing the input will make learning easier.==
+Each image in the datasets is normalized to pixel values between $0$ and $1$.
+Since the output of the NNs will be between $0$ and $1$ (because we are dealing with a classification task), normalizing the input will ensure that the input features (pixel values) will have similar scales.
+This can help accelerate the convergence of optimization algorithms during model training, as it reduces the likelihood of vanishing or exploding gradients and it is also useful to have comparable values in every layer of a neural network.

 ------------------------------------------------------------------------

 ## Dataset Shuffling
-==A shuffle operation is performed before splitting, in order to get rid of possible patterns or biases in the data gathering process.
-Clearly, if the data are not representative of the whole population, shuffling the dataset will not fix this problem.
-However, for instance, if the data are collected using some pattern (e.g. taking pictures of people from town to town), then this shuffle operation will get rid of the intrinsic pattern of how the data have been collected or generated.==
+Before splitting, a shuffle operation is executed to eliminate potential patterns or biases in the data collection process.
+It is important to note that shuffling the dataset will not address issues if the data is not representative of the entire population.
+However, if there is a systematic pattern in how the data was collected or ordered (e.g., all images of one class followed by another), shuffling will disrupt this inherent pattern, granting a more randomized distribution of the data.
+The shuffling will also ensure that each batch of training data represents a diverse mix of images from different categories or classes.

 ------------------------------------------------------------------------